 - (6) An examination is passed if the student's performance is deemed at least "sufficient".
-If the module examination is made up of various individual examinations, the module is passed if all individual examinations have been passed. - (7) The evaluation of examinations is to be completed within six weeks' time.
+If the module examination is made up of various individual examinations, the module is passed if all individual examinations have been passed. - (7) The evaluation of examinations is to be completed within six weeks of the examination.
 Students are to be informed about the results; posting the results on the corresponding bulletin board is deemed sufficient.
-The results of the Master's thesis are to be reported to the students within eight weeks.
+Students are to be notified of the results of the Master's thesis within eight weeks.